The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

-This anomaly was quickly recognised.
+Slipher's work was careful and reasonably accurate, satisfying criterion (J) of the change-driver model and added something quite new to our understanding of the Universe (A).
+It also introduced an anomaly (P), namely the question of the cause of the seeming recession, which was quickly recognised.
 According to Eddington (1923, p.161), it constituted “one of the most perplexing problems of cosmogony”.
 Its absorption by extragalactic-astronomical background knowledge enabled new computational techniques (primarily for calculating solar motion), crucial for further developments.
 Soon attempts followed to correlate the radial velocities of those spiral galaxies with other of their observable parameters, in particular, their magnitudes and diameters (in turn correlated with distance).

-The next milestone in the empirical-material discovery of the expanding universe is the fruit of such endeavours: a positive correlation between the radial velocities and apparent magnitudes of the nebulae.
+The next milestone in the empirical-physical discovery of the expanding universe is the fruit of such endeavours: a positive correlation between the radial velocities and apparent magnitudes of the nebulae.
 Here it’s difficult to attribute this result definitively to an individual.
 “As early as 1918 Harlow Shapley […] had suggested that ‘the speed of spiral nebulae is dependent to some extent upon apparent brightness, indicating a relation of speed to distance, or possibly, to mass’, but he did not follow up this speculation” (Smith, 1979, p.142).
-Wirtz’s announcement that “he had established a well-defined observational relation between the radial velocities and apparent magnitudes of the spiral nebulae […] were not taken seriously by the principal students of the spiral nebulae” (ibid.); hence, not impacting the knowledge of the scientific community, the change-driver model disqualifies him, too, as a discoverer.
-Only once less crude distance indicators were available—Hubble’s observations of Cepheids variables in nearby spiral nebulae in 1924—could progress be made. \textbf{Lundmark} may be credited with priority in establishing—albeit only tentatively—a relation between redshift and distance in his 1924 study.
-We therefore identify him as its empirical-material discoverer.
+Wirtz’s announcement that “he had established a well-defined observational relation between the radial velocities and apparent magnitudes of the spiral nebulae […] were not taken seriously by the principal students of the spiral nebulae” (ibid.); hence, not impacting the knowledge of the scientific community, the change-driver model disqualifies him, too, as a discoverer. \textbf{Lundmark}, too, found a relation between redshift and distance in his 1924 study.
 In his 1925 paper on “the motions and distances of the spiral nebulae” he even determined the relation to be dominantly linear.
+However, unlike other accounts of discovery, priority is not definitive for the change-driver model.
+Lundmark's determination was not justified, even by the standards of the day-he made errors and used only a single method to derive distances.
+Importantly for the change-driver model, Lundmark's work also failed to be taken up by his contemporaries.